Different Types of SSL Certificates Explained

 The functionality of your website and how it’s being used will help determine the level of validation needed for your certificate.

-What is a Domain Validation SSL Certificate?
+Domain Validation SSL Certificate

 Domain Validation (DV) SSL certificates provide the quickest, easiest, and most cost-effective way to receive industry-standard encryption.
 This validation type requires proof of ownership for the secured domain and is typically issued within minutes.
-Once installed, DV certificates show trust indicators in browsers like the padlock icon and the string https:// before the website domain.
-Because the legitimacy of the organization is not vetted, they are not recommended for business websites but are ideal for internal sites, test servers, and test domains.

-The value propositions of DV SSL:
+Benefits of DV SSL:

-- Validates control of a domain
+• Validates control of a domain

-- Enables https and the padlock icon in browsers
+• Enables https and the padlock icon in browsers

-- Issues within minutes
+• Issues within minutes

-What is an Organization Validation SSL Certificate?
+Organization Validation SSL Certificate

-Organization Validation (OV) SSL certificates are a step up from DV.
+Organization Validation (OV) SSL certificates are a step up from DV in terms of validation level.
 To receive one, an organization must prove domain ownership for the domain it wishes to secure and confirm that it is a legally registered business.
 Details including organization name, phone number, and location will be verified during this step.
-These can only be issued to a registered organization and not individuals, making them more suitable for public-facing websites, though still not ideal for websites that collect any type of sensitive information.

-The value propositions of OV SSL:
+Benefits of OV SSL:

-- Validates control of the domain
+• Validates control of the domain

-- Enables https and the padlock image
+• Enables https and the padlock image

-- Authenticates the legitimacy of an organization, adding a level of trust
+• Authenticates the legitimacy of an organization, adding a level of trust

-- Shows organization details in the certificate information
+• Shows organization details in the certificate information

-- Issues in 1-3 days after all required documents are received
+• Issues in 1-3 days after all required documents are received

-What is an Extended Validation SSL Certificate?
+Extended Validation SSL Certificate

 Extended Validation (EV) SSL certificates provide the highest level of trust and are the industry standard for eCommerce websites.
 To receive one, website owners must meet the authentication requirements for an OV SSL but also go through a stricter vetting process performed by a human specialist.

-The human part of the validation process can give consumers greater confidence in a site’s legitimacy and their online transaction process.
-This type is recommended for all business and enterprise websites, but is especially important for any site that requests personal information from users (eCommerce, financial, legal and otherwise).
 EV certificates provide the same padlock image trust indicator that the DV and OV types also provide, however, due to the lengthy validation process, the EV type also provides the best protection for customers as phishing sites would have a difficult time impersonating a legitimate company and getting validated with an EV certificate.

-The value propositions of EV SSL:
+Benefits of EV SSL:

-- Validates control of the domain
+• Validates control of the domain

-- Enables https and the padlock image
+• Enables https and the padlock image

-- Authenticates the legitimacy of an organization, adding an additional level of trust
+• Authenticates the legitimacy of an organization, adding an additional level of trust

-- Verifies the applicant has the right to request an EV SSL and is in good standing with the organization
+• Verifies the applicant has the right to request an EV SSL and is in good standing with the organization

-- Shows organization details in the certificate information
+• Shows organization details in the certificate information

-- Issues in 1-5 days after all required documents are received
+• Issues in 1-5 days after all required documents are received

 Today's websites have multiple layers of pages, domains, and subdomains.
-Whether you need to secure a single domain with one subdomain, or 100 domains and their aligning subdomains, there are SSL variations that can handle any situation.
+Whether you need to secure a single domain with one subdomain, or 100 domains and their aligning subdomains, there are SSL variations that can handle any situation

 Single Domain SSL Certificates